Momentum-Team-13/drf-library-api-mnrolando3/README.md

 Users should be able to search for a book by title or author.

 Anyone can add a new book as long as the same book is not already in the library.
 Only admin users can update book details (like whether it is "featured") and delete books.
 - So is this just a database collection of ANY book or a collection of books read or owned by a particular user?
+ANY book

 You'll also need a book tracking model so that users can mark a book as "want to read", "reading", or "read/done"; this status can also be updated.
 The tracking model should have a foreign key to a book and to a user.
 - View/read/get does not require login; marking/patching/updating does require login